 In mediation, the mediator does not "decide" the case.
 Rather, the mediator is a neutral person who facilitates the parties reaching an agreement for settlement of the case.
 The power to decide the outcome rests with the parties, but the mediator is in charge of the process, and a highly-effective mediator uses a wide variety of ideas, methods, skills and experience to effectuate a settlement, often achieving settlement in cases where the parties did not believe that settlement was possible.

 Florida Statutes Chapter 44 and court rules in Florida establish the legal framework for mediation in Florida.
 Mediation is used throughout Florida, in state and federal courts, as mediation has proven to be a highly effective tool for dispute resolution.
+Under Chapter 44, mediation is confidential, allowing the parties to communicate more freely to reach resolution.
 The Florida Supreme Court certifies mediators, and requires rigorous training and education for mediator certification.
 For more information on the Florida mediation qualifications, see the Florida Dispute Resolution Center website.

 Patricia R. Sigman is certified as a Circuit Civil Mediator by the Florida Supreme Court.

 Employment Law Mediation is unique in its legal principles, its interpersonal dynamics, and its settlement terms.
 Bringing many years of experience as an Employment Lawyer to the mediation table, Ms. Sigman provides the knowledge and experience to facilitate the mediation for the litigants.